-Clariant operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the euro and the US-dollar and to some extent the currencies of emerging countries.
+Clariant operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the euro and the US-dollar and to some extent the currencies of countries in emerging markets.
 Foreign exchange risks arise when transactions are denominated in a currency that is not the respective subsidiary’s functional currency.

 • To manage the foreign exchange risk arising from commercial transactions and recognized assets and liabilities Clariant uses spot transactions, FX forward contracts, FX options and FX swaps according to the Group’s foreign exchange risk policy.